-In October of 2015, Alliance High School was named one of the forty-one most innovative K-12 schools in America by Noodle, the most comprehensive website for education information and resources.
-Alliance was commended for its innovation, due to being the first school created expressly as an antibullying institution, with the aim of educating students in a safe, accepting environment.
+In October of 2015, Alliance High School the Alliance School of Milwaukee was named one of the fortyone most innovative K-12 schools in America by Noodle, the most comprehensive website for education information and resources.
+Alliance was commended for its innovation, due to being the first school created expressly as an anti-bullying institution, with the aim of educating students in a safe, accepting environment.
 The mission of The Alliance School is to provide a safe, student-centered, and academically challenging environment to meet the needs of all students.
-Another part of what makes Alliance innovative is its utilization of a democratic governance, which creates an environment where students and teachers are empowered to make the school the best place it can be.
+Another part of what makes Alliance innovative is its utilization of a democraticdemocratic governance, which creates an environment where students and teachers are empowered to make the school the best place it can be.

-The Alliance School is a small, democratically run Instrumentality charter school opened in 2005, as the first school in the nation to start with a mission of reducing bullying.
+The Alliance School is started as a small, democratically run Instrumentality charter school that opened in 2005, as the first school in the nation to start with a mission of reducing bullying.
 At our inception, we were at the forefront of providing a safe educational space for LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual and Ally) youth.
 Our work has continued to this day, and we continue to lead the way in gender inclusive practices locally and nationally.
 Additionally, we are often consulted to share our expertise in gender inclusive practices, trauma-informed care, student-led learning, and restorative practices both within the district and beyond.
-Many of the practices we have successfully implemented from our inception are recognized as best practices across the nation in educational settings.
-From the beginning, we have ensured that students have access to gender neutral bathrooms and are identified by their preferred gender both by staff and students alike.
-We have utilized restorative practices in place of more punitive disciplinary models and structures.
-We have worked to create a climate where educators are educating the whole student and are cognizant of prior trauma.
+Many-In fact many of the practices we have successfully implemented from our inception are recognized as best practices across the nation in educational settings.
+From the beginning, we have ensured that students have access to gender neutral bathrooms and are identified by their preferred/self identified self-identified single gender facilities. both by staff and students alike.
+We have utilized restorative practices justice in place of more punitive disciplinary models and structures and created a restorative practices community and climate that promotes greater understanding of and education on others' and own cultural norms and practices, effective communication, effect of choices, and alternate solutions to problems, that educates.
+We have worked to create a climate where educators are educating the whole student, and are cognizant of prior trauma.
+We also have adopted a mentoring approach to building relationships with students and their families to increase connectivity to school, education, goal setting and achievement, and planning for the future.
 And we have prided ourselves on striving toward student-led instruction and decision making.
 Many of these local actions we have taken are now being adopted both within the district and beyond.

-Approximately 50% of the students at Alliance self-identify as LGBTQIA (Lesbian, Gay, Bisexual,

-Transgender, Queer, Intersex, Asexual and Ally and over 30% of students at Alliance are students with disabilities.
+Approximately 50% of the students at Alliance self-identify as LGBTQIA -and over 40% 30% of students at Alliance are students with disabilities.
 These two groups have a higher than average risk of victimization in traditional school settings, and since most of the students who come to Alliance experience this victimization before attending the school, The Alliance School has a unique challenge of addressing the educational and emotional delays created by these past experiences of victimization and serves an invaluable purpose within the Milwaukee Public School community.
-The school community is committed to helping students develop a trusting relationship with school while at the same time preparing students to meet the academic and socioemotional skills needed for post-secondary education and life.
+The school community is committed to helping students develop a trusting relationship with school while at the same time preparing students to meet the academic and socioemotional skills needed for post-secondary educationand life.